bristolcrypto/mpise/doc/notes.md

     just AND gates, because we either want `z` or `0`.
   - Most of the `f_i` functions are trivial (e.g., `f_2), and some are
     duplicates (e.g., `f_0` and `f_1`).
+  - Since the design can be parameterised by the word size, it *could* be considered for RV64 and RV32: this could be viewed as an advantage.

 # INNER-LOOP OPERATIONS